walles/exactype/README.md

 * Instant feedback on each key press on whether or not it was precise
 * Gestures for common operations (including typing space)

-# TODO Before Getting the First Beta Tester
+# TODO Before Johan can use Exactype as his Sole IME
-* Improve double tap handling; just have the GestureListener deliver two distinct tap events rather than detecting a double tap and pretending it was two single taps.
 * Make tapping Backspace with text selected remove the selected text
 * Automatic SHIFT handling depending on the kind of field we're editing
+* Make long pressing show the numeric keyboard for the duration of the long press
+* Make long pressing "a" and keeping still show alternative "a"s like "@" after first showing the numeric keyboard for a while

+# TODO Before Getting the First Beta Tester
+* Add a .travis.yml build config running the unit tests
 * Make the keyboard not resize when pressing SHIFT
 * Make the SHIFT key look like a SHIFT key
 * Make the Backspace key look like a Backspace key